SmiJa/ecard/README.md

 ## Running the project
  - Open the terminal in VSCode
- - Type 'npm run' into the terminal and press ENTER
+ - Type `npm run` into the terminal and press ENTER

 # Getting Started with Create React App